cockroachlabs/developer-success/import-backup-restore.md

 Note: if you would like to skip creating a docker container and doing the dump in Postgresql, you can skip this section and use the full database dump `workplace_pg.sql` and the single table dump `employees_pg.sql` found in the `data/import-backup-restore` folder.

-Let's start a docker instance and copy the employee CSV data to it:
+Let's start a docker instance and copy the employee CSV data to it.

 ```bash
 # Run a postgresql container